All Episodes

 The United States of America.

-Now, since when are we gonna allow ourselves to be led by a bunch of people who say we can't?
+Now, since when are we going to allow ourselves to be led by a bunch of people who say we can't when it comes to something that we've already done and that we have excelled at?

 When did we decide we want to be led by a bunch of people who say that we are in a constant state of decline and we deserve to be in a constant state of decline?

-When did we decide that we're gonna be led by a bunch of people who say we can't?
+When did we decide that we're going to be led by a bunch of people who say we can't?

-In your personal life, do you hang around with people who say you can't do that, we can't do that?
+In your personal life, do you hang around with people who say, you can't do that?

 That's not inspiring.